 Normally, hobbies are those activities where time is spent outside of your regular job.
 Hooray for some personal downtime, right?
 These personal interests constitute a gratifying distraction from the usual daily routine; they probably represent something for which you already have a natural predisposition: photography, dance, embroidering, cooking, hiking or writing.

-Whatever your hobby, turning that passion into a profession means being able to spend more days doing something that gives meaning to your life.
+Whatever your hobby, whether it be writing, painting, sewing, or anything else, turning that passion into a profession means being able to spend more days doing something that gives meaning to your life.
 It may take a while, but it is absolutely possible even if you need a small cash injection to make your business work financially.
 Ready to start?
 Below, you will find some strategies on how to turn a hobby into a job.

 Keep your goals at the forefront

 The jump from the hobby to work can be difficult, but having clear goals in mind will help you narrow down the field and the effort.
 Do you want to become the boss of yourself in a year?
 Do you want to become a leader in the field of your hobby over time?
-Do you want to inspire more people to get involved in your hobby?
-Do you want to be the most recognized expert in your field?
+To inspire more people to get involved in your hobby?
+To be the most recognized expert in your field?
 Establishing both short and long-term milestones will ensure that you can translate your aspirations into action.

 Get ready for the business